4uy0w/IzumiComics/README.md

 # IzumiComics
-IzumiComics Project, reading and writing comic or developed new comic
+IzumiComics Project, reading and writing comic or developed new comic , test